jaylenxr/Knotra/README.md

 Knotra gives users the ability to manage their hair health through log tracking and  hair care routines catered to their specific needs, including product recommendations.

 [View App](https://knotra.netlify.app/)

+##About The User

+Knotra is for users who may have hair concerns and want to learn more about what products and routines would be most helpful in building and maintaining their hair's health.
+Users can create logs to keep track of any reoccuring issues and reference products and routines that assist in alleviating their problem.

 ## App Feautures
 - Each new log requires users to select hair condition(s) & hair type.
 The notes field is for the user to describe hair concerns/updates.